Capital city with small-town feel

 The city is also ranked first for English proficiency, third for innovation and sixth for happiness.
-Find out more in I Amsterdam's overview of international surveys.

 As a key cultural and intellectual centre in western Europe, Amsterdam attracts students from all over the Netherlands and beyond.
 The inhabitants of Amsterdam, known as Amsterdammers, are easy-going and welcoming to foreigners.